 The records reviewed showed that there was a multi-disciplinary approach taken to making decisions about the use of restraint.
-The resident and their next-of-kin (at the residents request) were involved in the decision making process.
-Residents with restraint in use had a restraint assessment and a mental capacity assessment completed, and reviewed each month.
+The resident and their next-of-kin (at the residents request) were involved in the decision-making process.
+Residents with restraint in use had a restraint assessment and a mental capacity assessment completed.
 These documents clearly outlined the alternatives that had been trialled prior to restraint being used.
-In addition, each resident had a person centred care plan in place outlining what and how these restraints were to be used, applied and for how long.
+In addition, each resident had a person-centred care plan in place outlining what and how these restraints were to be used, applied and for how long.
 Records were available which showed that where restraints were in use they were checked and/or released by staff in line with the centre's restraint policy.

 The nursing home was accessed by calling the front door bell.
-During the week, Monday to Friday a receptionist controlled the front door from the reception desk.
-At weekends, one of the residents worked as a receptionist, she told the inspector she loved her job, especially meeting all the different people.

-Visitors and residents could come and go independently on the extremely hot day of inspection, the front door was opened and constantly supervised.
+A receptionist controlled the front door from the reception desk.
+Visitors and residents could come and go via the front door.
 Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions.